 Problem solving is something that Wavin has been doing for decades.
 Our innovations in technology are solutions to challenges faced by our customers, our communities and our municipalities.
 So, when we observed how frost damage from extreme winter weather caused pavements to swell and crack, sinking the manholes, we knew how to mitigate the problem.

-Winter, the coldest of all seasons, is a beautiful time of year – a winter wonderland of snow and ice.
-But when everything melts, the frost and moisture damage to city streets is not very pretty.
+After the Winter, when snow and ice have melted, it's time to investigate how much damage father Winter has done to our streets.
 Asphalt pavements have a tendency to expand and contract with extreme weather.
-And so does the ground underneath.
+In wintertime, but also in the summer.
+And the same goes for the ground underneath.
 In extremely cold weather, when water gets into the ground beneath the pavement, it can freeze into ice which, in turn, will lift the road’s surface.
 When this happens, we begin to see potholes, pavement cracks and sewer manholes sinking below street level.
+A process that is called frostheaving, perfectly explained in this video.

 Although some of this asphalt erosion does, in fact, settle down after the thaw, most of it causes moderate-to-severe road damage.
-And this means costly repairs.
-The cost to repair damaged manholes and potholes can be quite steep.
+A reversed problem occurs when the road settles over time.
+The road surface slowly lowers, while the inflexible systems underneath roads, stay where they are.
+In both situations this results in costly recurrent repairs.
 Municipalities bear the financial burden of road maintenance and repair, while the city dwellers must suffer the cost of damage to their cars (from street cracks and potholes) and the inconvenience of traffic congestion and delays (from road construction).
-Suddenly, the beauty of winter has turned into a beast… of road erosion and damage.

 Picture by Michael Gil